St. Charles Texting While Driving Car Accident Lawyer

 If you have suffered injuries due to a driver distracted by their phone, speak with a St. Charles texting while driving car accident lawyer today.
 An experienced attorney could investigate the circumstances of your accident, help collect relevant evidence, and advocate on your behalf while keeping your best interests in mind.
 Schedule a consultation today to get started.

-State Laws Concerning Texting While Driving
+How Do State Laws Address Texting While Driving?

 For the past decade, state legislatures around the county have acted to outlaw the practice of texting while driving.
 While this activity is against the law and a criminal offense in some locations, lawmakers in this state have chosen a more moderate approach.